Zrce/puppeteer-request-blocking/README.md

 # puppeteer-request-blocking

-Puppeteer script which blocks every Javascript using Puppeteer's setRequestInterception and run a performance / web vitals tests
+Puppeteer script which blocks every Javascript of a given URL using Puppeteer's setRequestInterception and then runs a performance / web vitals tests

 More about:
 https://medium.com/@WillmannTobias/use-puppeteer-to-block-single-javascripts-for-speed-tests-200cecfb8790